adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

 ...
 ```

-I masked the `role` entry, you need to find your correct "Role ARN" value under Security -> IAM -> Roles.
+I masked the `role` argument, you need to find your correct "Role ARN" value under Security -> IAM -> Roles.
 You should look for it here:

 ![role-arn](/resources/2016/05/role_arn.jpg)

-If everything configured properly, you should be able to create your AWS Lambda function by running `make create` in the terminal.
+If everything is configured properly, you should be able to create your AWS Lambda function by running `make create` in the terminal.

 We can invoke the lambda from the command line as well, this make target will do just that: